Back to Blog

 Rows of washing machines inside a laundromat

-Drying adds $1.50 to $3.00 per load.
-Most dryers need 2 to 3 quarters for a full cycle.
+Drying adds $1.50 to $4.00 per load.
+Most dryers charge about $0.25 for every 5 to 8 minutes, and a full load takes 30 to 45 minutes.
 Thick items like towels and blankets often need a second round.

 One load of laundry costs $4.00 to $8.00 when you combine washing and drying.
 That is the baseline.
 Detergent from the vending machine adds another $1.00 to $2.00 if you forget to bring your own.